Distance: 12.3 km – Elevation +120 m – 90 m

-I had decided for the first week to do just shortish walks and so left Canterbury around 1 pm for Barham where I was staying in the home of Valery Caless where she had been offering hospitality to pilgrims for the past ten years.
-She is a wonderful host and I had the pleasure of meeting her daughter and baby son and her son in law who is a stone mason at Canterbury Cathedral – her daughter has a degree in theology gained at Oxford University.
+I had decided for the first week of walking to keep my daily walks relatively short and had arranged for my first night, to stay in Barham at the home of Valery Caless.
+Valery had been offering hospitality to pilgrims for the past ten years.
+She is a wonderful host and I had the pleasure of meeting her daughter and baby son and her son in law who is a stone mason at Canterbury Cathedral, her daughter has a degree in theology gained at Oxford University.
 My stay coincided with a beerfest at the “Duke of Cumberland”, the local pub, to which I was cordially invited by Valerie and together with her family and friends I enjoyed a wonderful evening with live music and a hog roast.

-Growing up in Kent I have great memories of picking hops with my mum – Kent in those days was the land of hops and oast houses used for drying hops before the beer making commenced in the local breweries – it was a way of life for the local people but much of that has disappeared now.
+Growing up in Kent I have great memories of picking hops with my mum.
+Kent in those days was the land of hops and the oast houses used for drying the hops before the beer making commenced in the local breweries – it was a way of life for the local people but much of that has disappeared now.